 THC for sleep is a safe alternative to habit-forming pharmaceuticals.
-Cannabis has the added benefit of mood enhancement and it kills pain.
+But, does it work?

 If you are finding it harder and harder to get quality shut-eye, you are not alone.
 It is estimated that 50 to 70 million Americans suffer from some form of insomnia.
 The recommended amount of sleep for adults is 8 hours a day, but many fall short of this guideline for various reasons.
 The worst of it is the insomnia that keeps you awake all hours of the night.
 THC for sleep?
-It’s something that is helping many troubled sleepers the world over.
+It’s something that appears to be helping troubled sleepers the world over.
+But, what does the science say?
+Does THC work?
+And is it safer than pharmaceuticals for the same job?

 More and more adults find themselves seeking solutions to their sleep problems.
 Some of these include sleeping pills, alcohol, meditation, white noise, and cannabis.
 Cannabis is an ancient sleep solution that is experiencing a resurgence in popularity.